GendelfLugansk/dou-enhancer/README.md

 ## Features

-* WYSIWYG editor for comments
+* Adds WYSIWYG editor for comments
-* Code highlight in comments (only if code was inserted using WYSIWYG editor)
+* Highlights code in comments (only if code was inserted using WYSIWYG editor)
-* Image previews below comment's text (if comment contains link to image)
+* Adds image previews below comment's text (if comment contains link to image)
-* Embedded YT videos (if comment contains link to video)
+* Embeds YT videos (if comment contains link to video)
+* Image previews and embedded video can be switched off, if you don't like them
+* Expands all threads (can be switched off)

 ## Installation